vmware-tanzu/tanzu-dev-portal/content/cookbooks/dotnet/aspnet/redis-session-full-framework.md

 *[!TIP]
 Before continuing, please refer to recipe named `Core like Startup` under `ASP.NET`*

-This recipe guides you on, how to make use of redis, for session persistance in classic ASP.NET applications, using Steeltoe connectors.
+This recipe guides you on, how to make use of redis, for session persistence in classic ASP.NET applications, using Steeltoe connectors.

-### Pre-requisites
+### Prerequisites

 - Install Redis version 2.6 or higher to support session
 - Visual studio 15.3 or more